-Highlights from the collection will be shown in a two-part exhibition with very different presentation formats.
+Highlights from the collection of Barbara and Axel Haubrok will be shown in a two-part exhibition with very different presentation formats.
 The two parts of the exhibition are linked in particular by the presence of certain artists in both shows, appearing in different contexts.